-Unlike hourly and salaried employees, truckers may have pay rates based on miles driven or truckload carried.
-Having payroll software that can support unique scenarios and fulfill trucking-specific requirements can simplify pay processing for you.
+Unlike hourly and salaried employees, truckers may have pay rates based on miles driven or truckloads carried.
+The best payroll for trucking companies can support these unique scenarios and fulfill trucking-specific requirements while simplifying salary calculations and payment processes.

-To find the top payroll for trucking companies software, we looked at 17 options—from general payroll solutions to transportation management systems (TMSes) that include payroll.
-We narrowed it down to our seven best.
+To find the top trucking payroll software, we looked at 16 options—from general payroll solutions to transportation management systems (TMS) that include payroll.
+We narrowed it down to our four best.

 - Gusto: Best overall payroll software for trucking companies